Hilaree Nelson's body found after US ski mountaineer dies during Nepal expedition - KTVZ

 The body of Hilaree Nelson was found Wednesday and taken to a forensic laboratory in Kathmandu for an autopsy after the renowned US ski mountaineer died during an expedition in Nepal, according to Sachindra Kumar Yadav, an official with the tourism department.

-The 49-year-old American, who has enjoyed a famed career spanning over two decades, reportedly disappeared below the summit of Nepal’s Mount Manaslu — the world’s eighth-highest mountain.
+The 49-year-old American, who has enjoyed a famed career spanning over two decades, had disappeared below the summit of Nepal’s Mount Manaslu — the world’s eighth-highest mountain.

 Nelson was a mother of two, and her partner is also an experienced ski mountaineer, Jim Morrison, according to The North Face, which sponsors the American.